aratomo-arazon/WFLite/README.md

 WFLite
 =====
-WFLite is a light-weight workflow library.
+WFLite is a lightweight workflow library.

 ## Why workflow?